GOP MAY KEEP TAX

-The break from dogma by a party that has long reviled health tax boosts–and most things achieved by Obama–underscores Senate Majority Leader MItch McConnell’s feverish effort to yank one of his and President Donald Trump’s foremost prioritites from the brinkof defeat.
+GOP may keep tax.
+The break from dogma by a party that has long reviled health tax boosts--and most things achieved by Obama--underscores Senate Majority Leader Mitch McConnell's feverish effort to yank one of his and President Donald Trump's foremost priorities from the brink of defeat.
 The change, proposed by Sen. Bob Corker, R-Tenn., would give a more populist flavor to the bill.
-The nonpartisan Congressional Budget Office says that as the legislationisnow written, it would boost out of pocket costs for many poor consumers and produce 22 million unisured people while cutting around $700 billion in taxes over a decade–largely for richer people and the health care industry.
+The nonpartisan Congressional Budget Office says that as the legislation is now written, it would boost out of pocket costs for many poor consumers and produce 22 million uninsured people while cutting around $700 billion in taxes over a decade--largely for richer people and the health care industry.
+GOP may keep tax.